dotnet/docs-aspire/docs/messaging/rabbitmq-client-integration.md

 // After adding all resources, run the app...
 ```

 When .NET Aspire adds a container image to the app host, as shown in the preceding example with the `docker.io/library/rabbitmq` image, it creates a new RabbitMQ server instance on your local machine.
 A reference to your RabbitMQ server (the `rabbitmq` variable) is added to the `ExampleProject`.
-The RabbitMQ server resource defaults include a `username` of `"guest"` and a `password` that's randomly generated using the <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.CreateDefaultPasswordParameter(Aspire.Hosting.IDistributedApplicationBuilder,System.String,System.Boolean,System.Boolean,System.Boolean,System.Boolean,System.Int32,System.Int32,System.Int32,System.Int32)> API.
+The RabbitMQ server resource defaults include a `username` of `"guest"` and a `password` that's randomly generated using the <xref:Aspire.Hosting.ParameterResourceBuilderExtensions.CreateDefaultPasswordParameter*>

 The <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> method configures a connection in the `ExampleProject` named `"messaging"`.